Fantomas4/Operating_Systems_Course_2nd_Assignment/README.md

-# FIXTHIS
+# opsys2018-assignment2

-FIXTHIS is the repository hosting my second project for the fifth semester's "Operating Systems" course at Aristotle University of Thessaloniki (AUTh).
+opsys2018-assignment2 is the repository hosting my second project for the fifth semester's "Operating Systems" course at Aristotle University of Thessaloniki (AUTh).